Need to retake one skill? IELTS One Skill Retake is here.

 Why take an Academic test when you don't need to?
-The IELTS General Training test examines your English using every-day, non-academic English, and is accepted for migration, secondary education and work experience in New Zealand.* In New Zealand, you can take the IELTS General Training test on paper or on computer.
+The IELTS General Training test examines your English using every-day, non-academic English, and is accepted for migration, secondary education and work experience in New Zealand.*

 *Always check with your migration agent, education consultant or workplace to find out which IELTS test you need.

 If you like the opportunity to live, study or work in New Zealand, there are many visa options available to you.
 There is a study visa, skilled, sponsored work visa and business visa.
 Some of these may lead to Permanent Residency (PR) in New Zealand.

 We have the largest range of IELTS General Training test preparation online.
 Access a free IELTS General Training online module when you book your test.
 Find out how.